 14. Use Renewable Energy

-Using renewable energy, like wind or solar power, will conserve natural energy resources that are nonrenewable.
+Using renewable energy, like wind or solar power, will conserve nonrenewable natural energy resources.

-Nonrenewable energy means that once it’s used up, it’s gone for good – such as oil, coal, and natural gas.
-Plus, wind and solar energy don’t emit greenhouse gases, so it’s a win-win!
+Nonrenewable energy means that once used up, it’s gone for good – such as oil, coal, and natural gas.
+Plus, wind and solar power don’t emit greenhouse gases, so it’s a win-win!

 15. Conserve Electricity

 Electricity, unfortunately, involves burning fossil fuels to harnessing energy.
 Of course, we all know to turn off the lights when leaving a room.
-Make sure to also fully use natural sunlight – don’t close your blinds!
+Ensure also fully use natural sunlight – don’t close your blinds!

 Try dedicating one day a month to using candlelight instead of lamps or ceiling lights.